kurtosis-tech/kurtosis/docs/docs/quickstart.md

 def run(plan, args):
 ```

+**This section showed us how we can interact with the test environment we setup and also how to paramterize our distributed application for others future re-use.**

 <!--
 // NOTE(ktoday): We commented this out because the Git publishing aspect was giving people trouble (needed to have Git set up, 'git init' was hard, etc.
 // I still think that publishing/shareability is a large part of Kurtosis, but there's probably a better way to highlight this